szager-chromium/rr/Kernel-API-wishlist.md

+List of linux kernel work that would help rr.

 ### In-kernel buffering of syscall outparam data

 Syscallbuf+vsyscall hooking works OK in practice, but the kernel can do so much better, so much more easily.
 Essentially it "just" has to record copy_to_user() within syscall handlers, plus a bit of metadata.
 Perhaps could be exposed through perf_event.